-- 248. Genesis Global Capital's statement that the weighted average duration of its outstanding loans was just 54.3 days was yet another fraud, because that calculation excluded the \$1.1 billion DCG Promissory Note and its 10-year duration.
-Had the DCG Promissory Note been included, upon information and belief, the resulting calculation would have yielded a weighted average loan duration of more than 765 days-approximately 14 times the figure that Genesis Global Capital falsely reported. - 249.
-Genesis Global Capital excluded the DCG Promissory Note from its loan-duration calculations in order to conceal the existence and terms of the DCG Promissory Note from Genesis Global Capital's investors, thereby misrepresenting its true financial position. - 250.
+- 338. Genesis Global Capital's statement that the weighted average duration of its outstanding loans was just 54.3 days was yet another fraud, because that calculation excluded the \$1.1 billion DCG Promissory Note and its 10-year duration.
+Had the DCG Promissory Note been included, upon information and belief, the resulting calculation would have yielded a weighted average loan duration of more than 765 days-approximately 14 times the figure that Genesis Global Capital falsely reported. - 339.
+Genesis Global Capital excluded the DCG Promissory Note from its loan-duration calculations in order to conceal the existence and terms of the DCG Promissory Note from Genesis Global Capital's investors, thereby misrepresenting its true financial position. - 340.
 Another attachment to the July 6 Email purported to be Genesis Global Capital's balance sheet as of June 30, 2022.
-This document also materially misrepresented Genesis Global Capital's financial condition.

-- 251. As with the "Financial Position per Asset" table, the balance sheet did not disclose the existence of the \$1.1 billion promissory note.
+This document also materially misrepresented Genesis Global Capital's financial condition. - 341.
+As with the "Financial Position per Asset" table, the balance sheet did not disclose the existence of the \$1.1 billion promissory note.
 Instead, apparently, the note was included as an asset on the balance sheet in a line item labeled "Receivable from related parties"-which had a stated value of approximately \$1.137 billion.
-The note was included on the balance sheet at its full face value of \$1.1 billion, even though, as discussed above, its true fair value was only a small fraction of that amount. - 252.
-The purpose of misrepresenting the note's value is obvious: despite including the note at its full face value, the balance sheet showed "Total member's equity" of just \$92.5 million.
-If the DCG Promissory Note had been included on the balance sheet at any reasonable estimate of its fair value, it would have disclosed that Genesis Global Capital was insolvent by at least hundreds of millions of dollars. - 253.
+The DCG Promissory Note was included on the balance sheet at its full face value of \$1.1 billion, even though, as discussed above, its true fair value was only a small fraction of that amount.

+- 342. The purpose of misrepresenting the DCG Promissory Note's value is obvious: despite including the note at its full face value, the balance sheet showed "Total member's equity" of just \$92.5 million.
+If the DCG Promissory Note had been included on the balance sheet at any reasonable estimate of its fair value, it would have disclosed that Genesis Global Capital was insolvent by at least hundreds of millions of dollars. - 343.
 In the following weeks and months, Genesis Global Capital made numerous other false statements to Gemini.
 These included, for example, updates to the false "Risk Metric" document described above, which contained the same Financial Position per Asset table that falsely included the DCG Promissory Note as a Current Asset.
-These updates were shared on a regular (sometimes daily) basis with Gemini.
+These updates were shared on a regular (sometimes daily) basis with Gemini. - 344.
+On July 18, 2022, DCG filed a bankruptcy claim against Three Arrows for more than \$1 billion.
+The same day, DCG's COO [Defendant Murphy] instructed Managing Director No. 1 [Ballensweig] in writing to "manage [G]emini and the other largest counterparties" because DCG was concerned that Earn investors would withdraw their assets.
+Thus, on July 18, 2022, Managing Director No.1 [Ballensweig] told Gemini's risk personnel conducting due diligence for Earn investors: "There might be some information relating to DCG's claim against [Three Arrows] that gets published today or tomorrow.
+None of this is new information and all of our loses [sic] have already been absorbed by DCG/realized on our balance sheet....
+All of the losses have already been reflected and are with DCG."104 of investor assets to Genesis Capital under Earn.
+105 material information.
+DCG did not "absorb" the Genesis Entities' losses.
+The [DCG] Promissory